-Six months on, both the iPhone 5s and iPhone 5c remain excellent smartphones with impressive specs, but it's only natural for potential customers to start wondering whether it's worth waiting for Apple's next iPhone, dubbed iPhone 6, before making the decision to upgrade.
+Both the iPhone 5s and iPhone 5c remain excellent smartphones with impressive specs, but it's only natural for potential customers to start wondering whether it's worth waiting for Apple's next iPhone, dubbed iPhone 6, before making the decision to upgrade.
 After all, we're speeding through 2014, and we now know that Apple is hosting an event on 9 September that's likely to see the launch of one or two new iPhones.
 Here are the craziest iPhone 6 rumours we don't think we will be seeing this September.

 Wondering whether to buy a Samsung Galaxy S5 instead of an iPhone 5s?
 Read our comparison review of the iPhone 5s and Galaxy S5.